sherifgowaied/Wheel-of-Fortune-Game/readme.md

 .prizes: The prizes this player has won so far (a list, initialized to [])

-Of these instance variables, only name should be passed into the constructor.
+Of these instance variables ,only name should be passed into the constructor.

 It should also have the following methods (note: we will exclude self in our descriptions):